 Hokkaido is the northernmost region of Japan.
 In fall and winter it gets very cold with temperatures lower than Tokyo and Osaka.
 Winter temperatures are often below freezing, and there’s also plenty of snow.
 In this article, we’re going to tell you all about the climate in Hokkaido in autumn and winter and the clothes you should wear at this time of year.
-In winter especially, you need to make sure you’ve got cold weather accessories such as gloves, mufflers, and hats.
+In winter especially, you need to make sure you’ve got cold weather accessories such as gloves, scarves, and hats!

-Autumn in Hokkaido (September to November)
+What's Autumn like in Hokkaido (September to November)?

 The temperature drops rapidly day by day from fall through winter!
 You’ll notice big temperature differences in the mornings and evenings.